-Under the leadership of Rebecca Spiegel, MD, MA, Chief, EEG-Epilepsy, Director of the Stony Brook Comprehensive Level 4 Epilepsy Center, our team of highly skilled adult and pediatric epileptologists, neurologists, radiologists and neurosurgeons enable Stony Brook Medicine to provide the highest quality care for patients, no matter how complex their epilepsy condition.
-Of special mention are Dr. Louis Manganas, who is also Chief of Pediatric Neurology; and neurosurgeons David A. Chesler, MD, PhD, and Chuck Mikell, MD, both of whom specialize in a variety of advanced treatments to help manage persistent, medically recurring seizures.
+Under the leadership of Rebecca Spiegel, MD, MA, Chief, EEG-Epilepsy, Director of the Stony Brook Level 4 Comprehensive Epilepsy Center, our team of highly skilled adult and pediatric epileptologists, neurologists, radiologists and neurosurgeons enable Stony Brook Medicine to provide the highest quality care for patients, no matter how complex their epilepsy condition.
+Of special mention are pediatric neurosurgeon David A. Chesler, MD, PhD, and neurosurgeon Chuck Mikell, MD, both of whom both of whom specialize in a variety of advanced treatments to help manage persistent, medically recurring seizures.
 In addition to the information provided below, we invite you to watch our livestream, "Advances in Epilepsy Diagnosis, Management and Support from Infancy to Adulthood."

 Epilepsy refers to a brain disorder resulting in multiple seizures.
 Epilepsy and seizures affect more than three million Americans of all ages, with about 200,000 new cases diagnosed each year.
 It is important to know that: